cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-11-distributed-data-structures.markdown

-A few weeks ago, I gave a lightning talk at [Basho's][basho] distributed systems conference in New York, [RICON|East][ricon] focused around the modeling and provability of two types of CRDT's as outlined in Shapiro et. al. work in [A Comprehensive Study of Convergent and Commutative Replicated Data Types][shapiro].
-The [video][talk] is finally available online.

-The source code is available on [GitHub][repo] and also contains some basic modeling of some of Conway's work outlined in [Logic and Lattices is Distributed Programming][conway].
+A few weeks ago, I gave a lightning talk at [Basho's][basho] distributed systems conference in New York, [RICON|East][ricon] focused around the modeling and provability of two types of CRDT's as outlined in the Shapiro et. al. work in [A Comprehensive Study of Convergent and Commutative Replicated Data Types][shapiro].
+The [video][talk] is finally available online and the source code is available on [GitHub][repo].
+The repo also contains some basic modeling of some of Conway's work outlined in [Logic and Lattices is Distributed Programming][conway].

 We'll briefly look at the grow-only counter, which is very similar to a vector clock.
 Since understanding the clock data structure is required